 Also, a booklet titled The Best Practices Guide for Maintaining Aging GA Aircraft, endorsed by AOPA, is helpful to owners of GA aircraft built before 1974.
-This 26-page guide can be downloaded as a pdf file from AOPA Online.
+Download the 26-page guide as a pdf.

 The rule governing replacement parts for installation on a type-certificated airplane is FAR 21.303.
 This rule says that all parts for installation on certified products such as an airplane or engine must be produced by a company that holds a parts manufacturer approval (PMA).
 There are four additions to this rule.